LomaxOs001/LomaxOs001/README.md

 - 👋 Hi, I’m Lomax Osomba, I'm a great kid of my mum, I don't like programming because I love it.
-I'm self-motivated and very enthusiastic in any domains.
+I'm self-motivated and very enthusiastic in any domain.
 I have a highly productive work ethic and I keep in mind that there is no great achievement without hard work
      #I believe while life is still true, I must keep learning.
 - 👀 I’m interested in object-oriented programming, full stack development, database technologies and data analytics.
 - 🌱 I’m currently completing a bachelor of science (Honours) course in computing with software development at MTU Kerry.